How Do Mortgage Brokers Help?

 How to Qualify for a Mortgage Post Consumer Proposal

-General Tim Hill, MBA 4 Jan
+General 4 Jan

 Congratulations you have made it through one of the toughest financial times in your life.
 It feels good to have this under control and know there is a light at the end of the tunnel.
 I too have been down this road in 1998 and now I educate the RIGHT way to have a plan.